Thymosin alpha-1 mastery course

 Thymosin alpha-1's safety story has two halves that must be told together.
 In hepatitis and cancer trials the registere…

-Well tolerated in trials, unsettled at the pharmacy
+Well tolerated in trials, unauthorized at the pharmacy

 Thymosin alpha-1's safety story has two halves that must be told together.
 In hepatitis and cancer trials the registered drug is generally very well tolerated, with mostly local injection-site reactions.
 But long-term Western safety data are limited, and gray-market product quality is a real, separate concern.

-This unit covers the reported adverse-effect profile, contraindications and cautions, the gray-market quality problem, and the regulatory reality: not FDA-approved, orphan designations only, an unsettled US compounding status, and a doping status distinct from TB-500.
+This unit covers the reported adverse-effect profile, contraindications and cautions, the gray-market quality problem, and the regulatory reality: not FDA-approved, orphan designations only, not authorized for US 503A compounding, and a doping status distinct from TB-500.

 Key terms